 Example of an ad mentioning a free day pass

 6. Google Seller Ratings

-Google Seller Ratings is an automated Google AdWords extension that demonstrates to consumers that customers trust your business and have had a positive experience with you.
+Google Seller Ratings is an automated Google Ads extension that demonstrates to consumers that customers trust your business and have had a positive experience with you.

 It’s a star rating system that displays under the display URL on your ads.
 Google Seller Ratings increases CTR by 10% on average.